-mageba modular expansion joints - the benchmark for large movements proven, versatile, low-noise
+mageba modular expansion joints - the benchmark for large movements proven, versatile, durable

-TENSA® MODULAR Types LR and LR-LS
+TENSA® MODULAR Type LR

 Product characteristics

 Principle

 TENSA®MODULAR expansion joints are based on the following concept: The movement gap at the end of a bridge deck is divided into smaller individual gaps by horizontal lamella beams.
 This enables deck movements of well over 2'000 mm to be accommodated.
 Rotations about every axis can also be facilitated.